 Con Edison's intangible assets with definite lives consist primarily of power purchase agreements, which were identified as part of purchase price allocations associated with acquisitions made by Con Edison Development in 2016 and 2018.
 At December 31, 2018 and 2017, intangible assets arising from power purchase agreements, including the PG&E PPAs (discussed below), were \$1,712 million and \$131 million, net of accumulated amortization of \$22 million and \$9 million, respectively, and are being amortized over the life of each agreement.
 Excluding power purchase agreements, Con Edison's other intangible assets were \$3 million and an immaterial amount, net of accumulated amortization of \$7 million and \$6 million, at December 31, 2018 and 2017, respectively.
 CECONY's other intangible assets were immaterial at December 31, 2018 and 2017.
 Con Edison recorded amortization expense related to its intangible assets of \$14 million in 2018, \$9 million in 2017 and \$2 million in 2016.
 Con Edison expects amortization expense to be \$105 million per year over the next five years.
-Con Edison recorded \$2 million of impairment charges in 2018.
-No impairment charges were recorded on Con Edison's long-lived assets or intangible assets with definite lives in 2017 or 2016.
+Con Edison recorded \$2 million of impairment charges were recorded on Con Edison's long-lived assets or intangible assets with definite lives in 2017 or 2016.

 In January 2019, Pacific Gas and Electric Company (PG&E) filed for reorganization under Chapter 11 of the U.S. Bankruptcy Code.
 The output of Con Edison Development renewable electric production projects with an aggregate of 680 MW (AC) of generating capacity (PG&E Projects) is sold to PG&E under long-term power purchase agreements (PG&E PPAs).
 Most of the PG&E PPAs have contract prices that are higher than estimated market prices.
 PG&E, as a debtor in possession, may assume or reject the PG&E PPAs, subject to review by the bankruptcy court or, pursuant to a January 2019 FERC order (which PG&E is challenging), the bankruptcy court and FERC.
 The PG&E bankruptcy is an event of default under the PG&E PPAs.
 Unless the lenders for the related project debt otherwise agree, distributions from the related projects to Con Edison Development will not be made during the pendency of the bankruptcy.
-At December 31, 2018, Con Edison's consolidated balance sheet included \$885 million of net non-utility plant relating to the PG&E Projects, \$1,125 million of intangible assets relating to the PG&E PPAs, \$292 million of net non-utility plant of additional projects that secure the related project debt and \$1,050 million of non-recourse related project debt.
-See "Long-term Debt" in Note C. Con Edison has tested whether its net non-utility plant relating to the PG&E Projects and intangible assets relating to the PG&E PPAs has been impaired.
+At December 31, 2018, Con Edison's consolidated balance sheet included \$885 million of net non-utility plant relating to the PG&E Projects, \$1,125 million of intangible assets relating to the PG&E PPAs, \$292 million of net non-utility plant relating to the PG&E Project future cash flows used in the test reflected Con Edison's expectation that the PG&E PPAs has been impaired.
 The projected future cash flows used in the test reflected Con Edison's expectation that the PG&E PPAs are not likely to be rejected in the PG&E bankruptcy.
 Based on the test, Con Edison has determined that there was no impairment.
 If, in the future, one or more of the PG&E PPAs is rejected in the PG&E bankruptcy or any such rejection becomes likely, there will be an impairment of the related intangible asset and could be an impairment of the related non-utility plant.
 The amount of any such impairment could be material.